 These highlights do not include all the information needed to use MYCOPHENOLATE MOFETIL TABLETS safely and effectively.
-See full prescribing information for MYCOPHENOLATE MOFETIL TABLETS MYCOPHENOLATE MOFETIL tablets, for oral use
+See full prescribing information for MYCOPHENOLATE MOFETIL TABLETS Initial U.S. Approval: 1995

-WARNING: EMBRYOFETAL TOXICITY.
-MALIGNANCIES and SERIOUS INFECTIONS
+WARNING: EMBRYOFETAL TOXICITY, MALIGNANCIES and SERIOUS INFECTIONS See full prescribing information for complete boxed warning

-Use during pregnancy is associated with increased risks of first trimester pregnancy loss and congenital malformations.
-Avoid it safer treatment options are available.
-Females of reproductive potential must be counseled regarding pregnancy prevention and planning [see Warnings and Precautions (5.1)].
+$\label{thm:conditional} \textbf{Use during pregnancy is associated with increased risks of first trimester pregnancy loss and congress of the conditional conditions of the conditions of the conditional conditional conditions of the conditional conditions of the conditional conditional conditions of the conditional conditional conditional$ malformations.
+Avoid if safer treatment options are available.
+Females of reproductive potential mus be counseled regarding pregnancy prevention and planning [see Warnings and Precautions (5.1)].

-Increased risk of development of lymphoma and other malignancies, particularly of the skin [see Warnings and Precautions (5.2)]. fatal outcomes [see Warnings and Precautions (5.3)].

------INDICATIONS AND USAGE--Mycophenolate mofetil tablets are an antimetabolite immunosuppressant indicated for the prophylaxis of organic rejection in adult and pediatric recipients 3 months of age and older of allogeneic kidney, heart or liver transplants,
+Increased risk of development of lymphoma and other malignancies, particularly of the skin [see Warnings and Precautions (5.2)]. ncreased susceptibility to infections, including opportunistic infections and severe infections with fatal outcomes [see Warnings and Precautions (5.3)]. ---INDICATIONS AND USAGE-Mycophenolate mofetil tablets are an antimetabolite immunosuppressant indicated for the prophylaxis of organ rejection in adult and pediatric recipients 3 months of age and older of allogeneic kidney, heart or liver transplants, in combination with other immunosuppressants.
+(1)